golamt313/evase-cms/site/content/Courses/_index.md

 heading: What we offer
-description: We offer a variety of courses in our catalog such as Computer Languages/Computer Sciences, Economics and Market Trading, Hosting online, Online Safety, and Cyber security.
+description: We offer a variety of courses in our catalog such as Computer Languages/Computer Sciences, Economics and Market Trading, Hosting online, Online Safety, and Cyber security
 intro:
   blurbs:
     - image: img/react.png